Larwive/TSception/README.md

 Note that you might need to edit the captum package if you intend to compute the attributions of inputs.
 No major modification is expected at the moment.

+Note that `requirements.txt` is surely not up to date.

 Original readme:
 # TSception
 This is the PyTorch implementation of TSception V2 using [DEAP](http://www.eecs.qmul.ac.uk/mmv/datasets/deap/) dataset in our paper: